DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Proposed Work

 \subsection{Deep Neural Network (DNN)}

-DNN is an artificial neural network with multiple fully connected layers between the input and output layers.
-The working of DNNs is inspired by the human brain as their neurons share similar characteristics.
-We have used DNN to test the individual performance of the handcrafted features and LPQ as well as designing the proposed architecture.
+DNN is an artificial neural network that has several fully connected layers.
+The working of DNNs is inspired by the human brain as its neurons resemble similar characteristics as neurons of the brain.
+We have used DNN to test the individual performance of the handcrafted features and LPQ image descriptor and to design the proposed architecture.